viralp353/UFOs/README.md

-## Future recommendations:
+## Future Recommendations:

-* Use Mongodb for store data
+*   Use Mongodb.

-* Website scarping for updated website.
+*  USe Website scarping for updated website.

+* Add Locations with some pictures.